Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/PRESENTATION.md

 **What is an esoteric language?**:

 An esoteric programming language is an experimental programming language written for reasons other than its practicality.
-Often, esoteric languages (or esolangs) are written as a joke, to test the capabilities of a programmer, to play with new ideas, or to try obfuscation (making it as hard to read as possible).
+Often, esoteric languages (or esolangs) are written to test a programmer's capabilities, to play with new ideas, to try obfuscation (making it as hard to read as possible), or even as a joke.

 **What is Whitespace?**: